Category: Vegetable Dishes

 Ingredients

-• salt and pepper , to season cauliflower
+• salt & black pepper , to season to taste

 Instructions